Geemili/rov-interface/README.md

 This project requires SDL.
-In order to run the program, you need to have the following files in the PATH.
+In order to run the program, you need to have the following files in the PATH (on windows).

 ```
 libfreetype-6.dll